16 Important Questions to Ask when Buying a Horse

 If you have always been interested in horses and have always wanted one of your very own and are considering taking the plunge and buying one, there are a few things that you have to ask yourself before you jump right in and buy a horse of your very own.

-Below, I have compiled a list of very important questions you should ask yourself before you go out and buy a beautiful horse of your own.
+Below, I have compiled a list of very important questions that you should be asking yourself before you go out and buy a beautiful horse of your very own.

 1. How Much Can I Afford?

-Like most things, the cost is very important when making any big decision and buying a horse is a big investment.
+Like most things, the cost is very important when you are making any big decision, and buying a horse is a very big investment.

 Buying a horse is a much larger commitment than just the initial cost of the horse.
 Reoccurring costs of horse ownership will depend on whether or not you intend to keep your horse on your property or board it at a facility.